-Mr Enrique Castellón, ROVI's coordinating director during 2019, was a member of the Audit Committee and the Appointments and Remuneration Commission, which are composed solely of independent directors.
+Marcos Peña Pinto, ROVI's coordinating director during 2020, was the Chairman of the Audit Committee and a member of the Appointments and Remuneration Committee, which are composed solely of independent directors.
 Therefore, on the occasions that these committees met, the coordinating director held 15 meetings with ROVI's independent directors during the year.